-The intention of a new local LEP clause is to establish clear parameters for the approval mechanism, designed to provide a balance between supporting the industry and ensuring that rural residents are not disturbed by commercial activities.
+The intention of a new local LEP clause, supported by DCP standards/ provisions, is to establish clear parameters for the approval mechanism, designed to provide a balance between supporting the industry and ensuring that rural residents are not disturbed by commercial activities.
 Proceeding without adopting local development provisions provides no guidance to either the community or the industry.